This project was funded by the Australian Government ($6.8 million). Australian Government funding was provided through the National Water Grid Fund.

 - assess commercial viability of irrigated agriculture and aquaculture opportunities

-- provide long-term knowledge base and legacy datasets.
+- provide long-term knowledge base and legacy datasets to help understand trade-offs for water resource development

 About the Southern Gulf

-The Southern Gulf is located in the Southern Gulf of Carpentaria, across the Queensland and Northern Territory border.
+The Southern Gulf is located in the Southern Gulf of Carpentaria.
+This spans across the Queensland and Northern Territory border.
 The Southern Gulf has 5 water catchments:

 - Settlement Creek